Burrowing Owl

 About This Species

 A small, long-legged, short-tailed but long-winged owl.
 It has a distinctive "flattened" head shape and facial pattern with brown cap, white eyebrows, large yellow eyes, and a white throat.
 This owl does not have ear tuffs.
 A bobbing, or deep knee bend, often seen in disturbed birds, is distinctive to this owl species.
-It is most likely the only owl you will see during the day perched a fence post or on the ground in open habitats (grasslands, desert and agricultural areas).
+It is most likely the only owl you will see during the day perched on a fence post or on the ground in open habitats (grasslands, rangelands, and prairie dog colonies).
 Burrowing owls are diurnal, hunting both day and night.
-Although burrowing owls can dig their own burrows, they usually occupy burrows that have been dug by other small mammals such as prairie dogs, ground squirrels, foxes, and even badgers.
+Burrowing owls do not dig their own burrows in Colorado, instead occupying burrows dug by small mammals, especially prairie dogs.

 More Information: